Making large scale change happen

 —Chris Corrigan, The myth of managed culture change

-This is why process tools like those included in The Power of Participation are so important.
+This is why process tools like those shared in The Power of Participation are so important.
 Imposed, top-down culture change regimes attempt to force people to do things differently.
 Chris describes this process as “cruel and violent”.
 Participation process tools allow people to safely explore interacting in new ways.
 Organizations can then transform through the resulting emergent changes that such tools facilitate and support.

 Image attribution: Animated gif excerpt from “Lawyers in Love” by Jackson Browne